fastify/fluent-json-schema/README.md

 console.log(userSchema)
 ```

-## Selecting only certain properties of your schema
+## Selecting certain properties of your schema

 In addition to extending schemas, it is also possible to reduce them into smaller schemas.
 This comes in handy
 when you have a large Fluent Schema, and would like to re-use some of its properties.

+Select only properties you want to keep.

 ```js
 const S = require('fluent-json-schema')